Overview

 What you can do in the meantime

-While you're waiting to see your doctor, rest your foot as much as possible and wear properly fitting shoes.
-Over-the-counter pain relievers might help ease your discomfort.
+While you're waiting for your medical appointment, rest your foot as much as possible and wear shoes that fit well.
+Pain relievers might help ease discomfort.